data-lrdy/fivetran_zelty-custom-connector/README.md

 This will retrieve data for all tags and orders from '2023-02-01', and return the data in JSON format.

 ## Credits
-This code was written by [Your Name].
+This code was written by Louis Raverdy.